mdn/content/files/en-us/web/progressive_web_apps/guides/what_is_a_progressive_web_app/index.md

   - Work while the device does not have network connectivity.
   - Update content in the background.
-  - Respond to push messages from the server.
+  - Respond to [push messages](/en-US/docs/Web/API/Push_API) from the server.
-  - Display notifications using the OS notificiations system.
+  - Display notifications using the OS [notifications](/en-US/docs/Web/API/Notifications_API) system.

 - PWAs can [use the whole screen](/en-US/docs/Web/Progressive_web_apps/How_to/Create_a_standalone_app), rather than running in the browser UI.
 - PWAs can be integrated into the device, registering as share targets and sources, and accessing device features.